nburkett/ShowPulse_Ticketmaster/README.md

 ### How can I make this better?!
 - Add more data about the artist/attraction (like Spotify plays per month, avg ticket price) and then call out great deals
 - Choose managed infrastructure like Cloud Composer for Airflow, Dataproc for Spark and Confluent Cloud for Kafka
-- Optimize the Kafka & Spark streaming setup
+- Optimize the Kafka, Spark & dbt streaming setup
 - Build dimensions and facts incrementally instead of full refresh
 - Create more dimensional models
 - Include CI/CD
 - Include Terraform and the infrastructure setup
 - Add more visualizations
+- Add more instructions to this repo

 ### Special Mentions
 I learned this all thanks to [DataTalks.Club](https://datatalks.club)!!
 Thank you so much for offering this Data Engineering course for completely free.
 All the things I learned there, enabled me to come up with this project.
 I had little to no experience with most of these technologies before, and it really helped me gain a better understanding.
 If you want to upskill on Data Engineering technologies, please check out the [course](https://github.com/DataTalksClub/data-engineering-zoomcamp)!